 - outdoor gardens

 We are proud to transform learning by creating spaces that are fresh and vibrant, professionally designed and constructed.
 These new spaces are engaging, stock full of age-appropriate furnishings, such as tables and chairs, computer workstations, and reading corners.
 These spaces are also resource rich with new technology, often including new laptop or desktop computers, netbooks, e-readers, iPads and interactive whiteboards.
 Additionally, all students receive new books to take home to add to their home libraries.

 Service with tangible results

 New technology, new books, bright futures

-We create special literacy events, book distributions and read-aloud book activities to school students in under-resourced communities, including:
+We create special events, book distributions, and read-aloud activities including:

 - READiscovery Classroom Libraries with student take-home books and customized themes and activities for volunteers and parents.
 Themes include STEM, financial literacy, health and wellness, and character education.

 - DC-area Partner School Initiative – through our Books from the Heart® program, a group of under-resourced schools are selected each year to receive resources throughout the school year including books for students and classrooms, library books, e-books and more.
 Opportunity for sponsors to adopt a particular school for engagement and support throughout the year.

 The Heroes of the Heart® Awards Program is a national recognition program that identifies inspirational individuals who have made extraordinary contributions to enrich the lives of others.
 The Heroes of the Heart® Awards Program is celebrated in schools across the country.
 The program also includes two service based award scholarships: The Christopher Reeve Service Award and The Gee Whiz Kids® Service Award.